siyingxie/VCR_infant/readme.md

 _♰ This item needs to be downloaded and installed manually.
 (See "Installation" for details.)_

 ## Required customized functions
+These customized functions are provided in the repository.

 - averagetimepoints.m
 - averagetrials.m
 - correlatevectors.m